wonarii/CART210-glossary/glossary.md

 [^noyes1995]: Noyes, J. M., and P. J. Thomas.
 1995.
 “Information Overload: An Overview.” *IEEE Colloquium on Information Overload*.

+## Network Security

+Network security refers to the set of technologies, policies, and practices designed to protect digital communications, data integrity, and confidentiality from cyber threats.
+With the increasing reliance on interconnected systems, securing networks has become a critical concern for individuals, businesses, and governments.
+Effective network security involves multiple layers of defense to protect infrastructure, detect threats, and mitigate attacks [^huang2010].

+### Core Principles of Network Security

+Several fundamental principles guide the implementation of network security:

+- **Confidentiality** – Ensuring that sensitive data is accessible only to authorized individuals.
+Encryption techniques such as the **Advanced Encryption Standard (AES)** help safeguard data from unauthorized access [^zhao2024].
+- **Integrity** – Protecting information from unauthorized modification or tampering.
+Cryptographic hash functions and digital signatures ensure that data remains unaltered during transmission [^maasaoui2022].
+- **Availability** – Maintaining reliable access to network resources.
+Protection against **Distributed Denial of Service (DDoS)** attacks ensures that network services remain operational even under heavy cyber threats [^cheng2010].

+### Key Network Security Technologies

+Network security employs various technologies to protect systems and data, including:

+- **Firewalls** – Acting as a barrier between trusted and untrusted networks, firewalls filter incoming and outgoing traffic based on predefined security rules [^huang2010].
+- **Intrusion Detection and Prevention Systems (IDPS)** – These systems monitor network traffic for suspicious activities, alert administrators, and take preventive actions when necessary [^zhao2024].
+- **Virtual Private Networks (VPNs)** – Encrypting data transmissions over public networks to enhance privacy and security, especially in remote work environments [^maasaoui2022].
+- **Zero Trust Security** – A modern security approach where no entity—internal or external—is trusted by default, requiring continuous authentication and verification of users and devices [^cheng2010].

+### Challenges and Emerging Threats

+As network security evolves, new threats continue to emerge, requiring constant adaptation.
+Some of the most pressing challenges include:

+- **Ransomware and Malware** – Malicious software that encrypts or steals data, often demanding payment for its release [^zhao2024].
+- **Phishing Attacks** – Social engineering techniques used to trick users into revealing sensitive information, such as login credentials [^maasaoui2022].
+- **5G and IoT Vulnerabilities** – The expansion of **Internet of Things (IoT)** devices and **5G networks** introduces new attack vectors that require advanced security measures [^cheng2010].

+### Examples

+- **The WannaCry Ransomware Attack (2017)** – Exploited a vulnerability in Windows operating systems, affecting thousands of organizations globally, including healthcare and financial sectors [^maasaoui2022].
+- **SolarWinds Supply Chain Attack (2020)** – A sophisticated attack compromising enterprise networks by injecting malicious code into software updates [^cheng2010].
+- **DDoS Attack on GitHub (2018)** – One of the largest recorded DDoS attacks, which peaked at 1.35 terabits per second, demonstrating the need for robust network security defenses [^zhao2024].

+### References

+[^huang2010]: Huang, Scott C.-H., David MacCallum, and Ding-Zhu Du.
+2010. *Network Security*.
+New York: Springer.
+[^zhao2024]: Zhao, Dongmei, Guoqing Ji, Yiling Zhang, Xunzheng Han, and Shuiguang Zeng.
+2024.
+“A Network Security Situation Prediction Method Based on SSA-GResNeSt.” *IEEE Transactions on Network and Service Management* 21 (3): 3498–3509.
+[^maasaoui2022]: Maasaoui, Zineb, Anfal Hathah, Hasnae Bilil, Van Sy Mai, Abdella Battou, and Ahmed Ibath.
+2022.
+“Network Security Traffic Analysis Platform - Design and Validation.” *IEEE International Conference on Computer Systems and Applications*.
+[^cheng2010]: Cheng, X., and S.C.-H. Huang.
+2010.
+“Security Protocols and Cryptography in Network Security.” *Springer Science+Business Media*.

+## The Internet

+The Internet is a vast, decentralized network of interconnected computers that enables global communication, information sharing, and digital interaction.
+It is built on a foundation of standardized communication protocols, primarily the **Transmission Control Protocol/Internet Protocol (TCP/IP)**, which ensures the seamless exchange of data across diverse systems [^clark1988].
+The Internet evolved from early research initiatives, notably the **ARPANET**, developed in the late 1960s to facilitate communication between academic and military institutions [^leiner2009].
+Over time, it expanded into a ubiquitous infrastructure supporting a wide range of applications, from web browsing to cloud computing.

+### Core Architectural Principles

+The Internet's success is largely attributed to key design principles that have shaped its evolution:

+- **Packet-Switching** – Instead of relying on a dedicated communication channel, data is broken into packets that travel independently across the network before being reassembled at the destination.
+This ensures efficiency and fault tolerance [^abbate1999].
+- **End-to-End Principle** – The network itself remains simple, while intelligence and complexity are handled at the edges (i.e., the devices communicating over the network).
+This principle fosters flexibility and innovation by allowing new applications to be built without requiring changes to the core infrastructure [^saltzer1984].
+- **Layered Architecture** – The Internet is structured into multiple layers, including the physical, network, transport, and application layers.
+Each layer performs a specific function, enabling interoperability and scalability [^clark1988].

+### Impact on Society

+The Internet has transformed nearly every aspect of modern life, serving as the foundation for digital economies, communication platforms, and knowledge dissemination.
+Some key societal impacts include:

+- **Information Access** – With search engines and online databases, knowledge is more accessible than ever, revolutionizing education, research, and journalism [^leiner2009].
+- **Digital Communication** – Email, instant messaging, and social media have reshaped interpersonal and mass communication, making global interaction instantaneous and ubiquitous [^abbate1999].
+- **E-commerce & Digital Markets** – Online marketplaces such as Amazon, Alibaba, and Shopify have disrupted traditional commerce, enabling businesses of all sizes to reach global audiences [^leiner2009].
+- **Cloud Computing & Big Data** – The Internet supports vast computational and storage infrastructures, driving advancements in artificial intelligence, automation, and data analytics [^clark1988].

+### Challenges and Future Considerations

+Despite its benefits, the Internet faces significant challenges, including:

+- **Security & Privacy Risks** – Cyber threats, including hacking, data breaches, and surveillance, raise concerns about online safety and digital rights [^clark1988].
+- **Digital Divide** – While the Internet connects billions of people, disparities in access persist, particularly in developing regions with limited infrastructure [^abbate1999].
+- **Decentralization vs. Control** – Governments and corporations influence how the Internet operates, leading to debates over net neutrality, censorship, and monopolization [^saltzer1984].

+### Examples

+- **The World Wide Web** – Invented by Tim Berners-Lee in 1989, the Web is an application of the Internet that enables hyperlinked content, forming the foundation of modern websites and digital services [^leiner2009].
+- **Streaming & Social Media** – Platforms like Netflix, YouTube, and Twitter leverage Internet infrastructure to provide on-demand content and real-time interactions, shaping digital culture [^abbate1999].
+- **Blockchain & Decentralized Networks** – Emerging technologies like blockchain operate on Internet protocols to enable secure, transparent transactions without central authorities [^clark1988].

+### References
+### References

+[^clark1988]: Clark, David D. 1988.
+"The Design Philosophy of the DARPA Internet Protocols." *ACM SIGCOMM Computer Communication Review* 18 (4): 106–114.
+[^saltzer1984]: Saltzer, Jerome H., David P. Reed, and David D. Clark.
+1984.
+"End-to-End Arguments in System Design." *ACM Transactions on Computer Systems* 2 (4): 277–288.
+[^abbate1999]: Abbate, Janet.
+1999. *Inventing the Internet*.
+Cambridge, MA: MIT Press.
+[^leiner2009]: Leiner, Barry M., Vinton G. Cerf, David D. Clark, Robert E. Kahn, Leonard Kleinrock, Daniel C. Lynch, Jon Postel, Larry G. Roberts, and Stephen Wolff.
+2009.
+"A Brief History of the Internet." *ACM SIGCOMM Computer Communication Review* 39 (5): 22–31. https://doi.org/10.1145/1629607.1629613.

 ## Linux

 ![LinuxKeywordImage](/images/linux-dumont.png)